I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksdevicegetfirstchildfilterfactory.md

 <p>Returns a pointer to a <a href="..\ks\ns-ks--ksfilterfactory.md">KSFILTERFACTORY</a> structure representing the first child filter factory of <i>Device</i>.
 If there are no filter factories registered on <i>Device</i>, <b>NULL</b> is returned.</p>

 ## -remarks
 <p>This call is an inline function call to <a href="..\ks\nf-ks-ksgetfirstchild.md">KsGetFirstChild</a>.
 Note that the object hierarchy is only guaranteed stable while the appropriate mutex is held, in this case the device mutex.
-For more information, see <a href="NULL">Mutexes in AVStream</a>.</p>
+For more information, see <a href="https://msdn.microsoft.com/011edaaa-7449-41c3-8cfb-0d319901af8b">Mutexes in AVStream</a>.</p>

-<p>For a graphical representation of AVStream parent/child relationships, see the diagram in <a href="NULL">AVStream Object Hierarchy</a>.</p>
+<p>For a graphical representation of AVStream parent/child relationships, see the diagram in <a href="https://msdn.microsoft.com/b7d6f06d-6c97-414e-a453-d375e2d7ccf5">AVStream Object Hierarchy</a>.</p>

 ## -requirements
 <table>